-Understanding neurotransmitters and hormones is a major part of the biological level of analysis and understanding human behavior in general.
+Understanding hormones and evaluating pheromones is a major part of the biological level of analysis and understanding human behavior in general.

-For example, the amount of testosterone in one’s body is the #1 correlative indicator regarding whether or not they’ll serve time in prison!
+For example, the amount of testosterone in one’s body is a kecorrelative indicator regarding whether or not they’ll serve time in prison!

 Love as a drug?
 Helen Fisher on Dopamine and the Addiction of love: